-Samsung, the current industry leader, is definitely best known for making high-end flagship devices.
+Samsung, the current industry leader, is best known for making high-end flagship devices.
 Until they decided to start competing in the mid-range and budget segments and did that with great success.
 The “A” series smartphones are the best-selling devices and, in 2021 they got their third iteration.
 With both 4G and 5G devices included.
-Somewhere in the middle are Samsung Galaxy A52 and Samsung Galaxy A52 5G, with competitive prices and a whole lot of improvements over their predecessors.
+Somewhere in the middle are the Samsung Galaxy A52 and Samsung Galaxy A52 5G, with competitive prices and a whole lot of improvements over their predecessors.

 But, besides new hardware improvements, there are also a few issues that emerged since the phones became available worldwide.
 We made sure to list the most common issues and, when possible, provide some solutions.
 Check the list below and don’t forget to tell us if you have (or had) any of these issues.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DO NOT consider these problems.

 Table of contents:

 - AOD is gray instead of black

 - Dual SIM issues on Samsung Galaxy A52

 - SD Card issues on Samsung Galaxy A52